 Common Mistakes made by Board Members

 - Joining for the wrong reasons.
-Some new members join to get a particular, specific policy changed and get frustrated when they are unable to get the change that benefits themselves.
-Or they want praise and recognition, and don't realize just how thankless being a board member can be.
+Some new members join to get a particular, specific policy changed and get frustrated when they are unable to get the change that benefits them.
+Or they want praise and recognition and don't realize just how thankless being a board member can be.

 - Not fairly enforcing the rules.
 In some cases, an association may not enforce a vital rule.
 Or they may enforce it at some times and not others, leading to a perception of unfairness.
 All of the rules should be enforced, even against people you happen to like.
 If you don't like a rule, you need to work towards changing it rather than simply ignoring it.

 - Not talking to a lawyer before acting against a difficult homeowner.
 After the fact is not good enough.
 You need to know exactly how often you should consult your lawyer, and let them help you stay up to date on changed statutes and other legal requirements.